What is Video Header Bidding?

 As the main arrangement on the market that has direct relationship with both publishers and brands, additionally responsibility for video player technology, Playwire is extraordinarily situated to activate video header bidding technology without publishers doing anything towards the back.

-The minute the video player begins loading the page, it begins an auction among different advertisers.
+The minute the video player begins loading the page, an auction among different advertisers begins.
 When the player has got done with loading and a video is ready to play, the auction has closed.

 The best offer is passed to the ad server when the viewer plays the video.
-Perceiving the estimation of this new in-page bidding system, advertisers are inking manages Playwire as the main video player to offer the technology
+Perceiving the estimation of this new in-page bidding system, advertisers are asking managers Playwire as the main video player to offer the technology.

 Technology is incorporated with the video player, instead of obliging partners to add additional code to the headers of their sites, reducing the greatest torment purpose of header bidding up to this point.